kubauth/kubauth-doc/snippets/apps/harbor/NOTES.md

 ```

-If you did not change them in harbor. yml , the default administrator username and password are admin and Harbor12345 .
+If you did not change them in harbor.yml , the default administrator username and password are admin and Harbor12345 .